 At the end of 2017, FAPESP institutionalized the adoption of Data Management Plans (DMP) upon submission of project proposals.
 Such Plans must describe the data that will be used and generated throughout the research, how these data will be made public, and for how long they will be preserved.
-Initially compulsory for Thematic Projects, DMP are progressively being required by other FAPESP funding lines.
+Initially compulsory for Thematic Projects, DMP are now compulsory for project submissions in all funding lines.

-Following Open Data recommendations, scientists must deposit the data produced by projects funded by FAPESP in repositories where the data will be maintained and preserved according to the standards of each scientific domain, under the ethical and security constraints defined by the project and its associated domains.
+Following Open Data recommendations, scientists must deposit the data produced by projects funded by FAPESP in institutional repositories where the data will be accessible, maintained and preserved according to the standards of each scientific domain, under the ethical, legal and security constraints defined by the project and its associated domains.
+Such data must be made as open as possible, while ensuring that these constraints are preserved.

 In parallel to the establishment of its DMP policy, the Foundation instituted in 2017 a workforce to design and implement a state network of open research data repositories.
 This workforce was composed of representatives of the state’s six public universities (University of Sao Paulo, University of Campinas, Sao Paulo State University, Federal University of Sao Carlos, Federal University of ABC, and Unifesp) and of the Aeronautics Institute of Technology.
 In 2018, the workforce was joined by CNPTIA (the Informatics Research Center of the Brazilian Agricultural Research Corporation, EMBRAPA).
 This network, available since december 2019 at https://metabuscador.uspdigital.usp.br/, hosts scientific data from research produced by the network members in all scientific domains.